Carreau/phd-dissertation/parts/part1.rst

 describe the condition in which we study it to select the adequate models.

 We have seen previously that while polymerising, G-actin assemble into F-actin filaments.
 The stiffness of filament can be measured by a characteristic number called the persistence length (:math:`l_p`) which represent the length after which the bending of filament becomes non-negligible.
-For actin filaments, the persistence length is in the order of 10 µm :cite:`Need a reference`.
+For actin filaments, the persistence length is in the order of 10 µm :cite:`Isambert1996`.
 This means that for scales much smaller, the actin filament can be considered as rigid, like in cell cortex where meshwork have a typical size smaller than 250 nm.
-On the other end, add length scale much bigger than :math:`l_p`, filaments can be considered as flexible.
+In the other extreme, at length scale much bigger than :math:`l_p`, filaments can be considered as flexible.
 Even if for typical cells, the length scale is rarely much bigger than the persistence length of actin, `Xenopus` eggs can be as big as 1 mm, so hundreds fold the persistence length.
-In mouse oocyte that can go up to a 80µm  diameter – and on we will do some analysis – are hence about an order of magnitude bigger than the persistence length.
+In mouse oocyte that can go up to a 80µm diameter – and on which we will do some analysis – actin filaments are hence about an order of magnitude bigger than the persistence length.
 Still for the majority of cells, the typical size we are interested in is about the persistence length of an actin filament, making it neither purely rigid nor completely flexible.

 For the above reasons, solution of actin are often compared to semi-flexible polymers, and models that predict comportment of actin network often take